Victorian Black Lives Matter protester tests positive for coronavirus

 Another accused the protesters of setting "lockdown back for months" – a sentiment echoed by our Prime Minister this morning – while one went so far as to say protesters should be "charged with manslaughter" if the demonstrations on Saturday lead to any coronavirus-related deaths.

-Scott Morrison told 3AW's Neil Mitchell this morning there was "no doubt" the government would have been easing COVID-19 restrictions sooner if not for last weekend's protests, adding those who protest again this weekend should be charged.
+Scott Morrison told 3AW's Neil Mitchell this morning there was "no doubt" the federal government would have been easing Covid-19 restrictions sooner if not for last weekend's protests, adding those who protest again this weekend should be charged.

 "I really do think they should (be charged)," Mr Morrison said.